DIFF-project/DIFF/README.md

-# Data Attribution With Influence function (DIFF)
+# Bias Data Attribution With Influence function (BIAS DIFF)

-> This is the repository of project "Data Attribution With Influence function(DIFF)".
+> This is the repository of project "Bias Data Attribution With Influence function(BIAS DIFF)".
 To replicate our results, you may follow the steps below

 ![main](./fig/main.png)